Last Updated on: 6th July 2023, 07:14 pm

 Once a parrot has the food in its mouth, the tongue pushes it into the digestive tract.
 The tongue sometimes holds worms, grubs, and other insects in place.

-Parrots can’t chew their food, so they drop food into their throat and are messy eaters.
+Parrots can’t chew their food, so they drop food into the throat.
 The pharynx is located between the mouth and esophagus, enabling parrots to swallow food.

-The esophagus (situated on the right side of the neck) is what food moves down to get to the parrot’s stomach.
+The esophagus (situated on the right of the neck) is what food moves down toward the parrot’s stomach.
 The extension of the neck also aids swallowing.

-Parrots fill themselves up when they find food because they don’t know when their next meal will come.
-Food can’t be digested as quickly as it’s consumed, so the crop allows parrots to store surplus food.
+Parrots eat when they find food because they don’t know when their next meal will come.
+Food can’t be digested as fast as it’s consumed, so the crop allows parrots to store the surplus.

 Once the food moves from the crop, it enters the proventriculus (glandular stomach).